billynewport/datasurface/docs/Workspaces.md

 ```

 This first gets references to the USA gz and then the OurTeam team within that gz.
 Next, we add the new Workspace to the team.
 The Workspace is called "ProductLiveAdhocReporting".
-It expects the data to be available on the "Test Azure SQL" asset.
+It expects the data to be available on the "Test Azure SQL" data container.

 The DatasetGroup "LiveProducts" specifies that the consumer requires a low latency version of the products, customers and suppliers datasets.
 The WorkspacePlatformConfig specifies that the data should be live only (no historical data records or milestoning) and that minutes of latency is acceptable.
 The data has no retention requirement.

-### How a DataPlatform using an Asset might render DatasetSinks
+### How a DataPlatform using an DataContainer might render DatasetSinks

-Dataplatforms are the underlying mechanism for how data arrives in Assets for data consumers.
-If the asset was a typical database or lakehouse then the data would be kept up to date in a physical table.
+Dataplatforms are the underlying mechanism for how data arrives in Data containers for data consumers.
+If the data container was a typical database or lakehouse then the data would be kept up to date in a physical table.
 Consumers might use a softlink or a view to reference that physical table.
 Their view may be named by combining the Workspace, DatasetGroup and Dataset names together.

 The view is usually an important abstraction as it provides the data platform flexibility if columns are added to the dataset.
 A new table can be created and provisioned with the new column while existing consumers continue to use the existing table and views.
 The Dataplatform will simultaenously keep the original table up to date.
 When the new table has caught up and is ready for use then the data platform would alter the consumer views to point at the new table and then delete the old table.